andeek/gravicom/README.md

 Work on community detection in graphs using interactive tools like shiny and D3.

-For a live demo, see http://glimmer.rstudio.com/andeek/gravicom
+For a live demo, http://shiny.stat.iastate.edu/ajkaplan/gravicom/